 \section{Related Work}

-\paragraph{Large reasoning models.} System 1 large language models (LLMs) have shown remarkable capabilities across diverse tasks \citep{GPT4Technical_AAA+24, DeepSeekV3Technical_LFX+24, Qwen25MathTechnical_YZH+24}.
-However, complex reasoning tasks like advanced mathematics and formal logic necessitate more structured analysis \citep{MonteCarlo_XGZ+24, RStarMathSmall_GZL+25}.
-To address this, LRMs have emerged \citep{OpenAIO1_JKL+24, DeepSeekR1Incentivizing_GYZ+25, KimiK15_DGX+25}.
-These models explicitly generate intermediate reasoning steps, i.e., test-time scaling \citep{LargeLanguage_BJE+24, S1Simple_MYS+25}, before providing a final answer, incorporating self-reflection and error correction to enhance their performance on complex reasoning tasks \citep{LLMCritics_MPU+24, CriticalTokens_LLX+25}.
-However, this enhanced capability comes at the cost of slower and more verbose reasoning processes \citep{ChainDraft_XXZH25, SurveyEfficient_QLS+25}.

 \paragraph{Efficient reasoning with response revision.} Training on revised responses with less overthinking via SFT and RL enhances reasoning efficiency.
-Several methods employ parallel sampling. \citet{SelfTrainingElicits_MHK+25} construct concise reasoning via best-of-N sampling and few-shot conditioning. \citet{DistillingSystem_YXWK24} skip reasoning for high-confidence samples when facing perturbation.
-Other methods utilize stronger models to generate revisions.
-C3ot \citep{C3oTGenerating_KSCZ24} employs GPT-4 \citep{GPT4Technical_AAA+24} to compress reasoning while preserving key information. \citet{NOTThink_CXL+25} use strong LLMs to detect overthinking and generate preference data. \citet{TokenBudgetAwareLLM_HWF+25} search for the optimal token budget and generate corresponding length responses using multiple strong LLMs.
-Still others rely on heuristic algorithms and time-consuming post-verification and filtering.
-SPIRIT-FT \citep{StepwisePerplexityGuided_CHZ+25} identifies crucial steps using perplexity difference after removing the step.
-LM-skip \citep{CanLanguage_LGH+24} stimulates step-skipping behavior by iteratively refining models to generate shorter and accurate reasoning paths.
-TokenSkip \citep{TokenSkipControllable_XLL+25} achieves fine-grained compression by omitting less important tokens in CoT outputs detected by LLMLingua-2 \citep{LLMLingua2Data_PWJ+24}.
-However, these methods often suffer from low efficiency due to complex generation and filtering processes, leading to more than double the generation cost compared to naive sampling, rendering their efficiency too low for online settings.
+Several methods employ parallel sampling. \citet{SelfTrainingElicits_MHK+25} construct concise reasoning via best-of-N sampling. \citet{DistillingSystem_YXWK24} skip reasoning for high-confidence samples, while NoThink \citep{ReasoningModels_MHS+25} forces LRMs to skip reasoning for all samples.
+Other methods utilize stronger models to generate shorter revisions \citep{C3oTGenerating_KSCZ24, NOTThink_CXL+25, TokenBudgetAwareLLM_HWF+25, LightR1Curriculum_WCX+25}.
+Still others rely on heuristic algorithms and time-consuming post-verification.
+SPIRIT-FT \citep{StepwisePerplexityGuided_CHZ+25} identifies crucial steps using perplexity.
+LM-skip \citep{CanLanguage_LGH+24} stimulates step-skipping behavior by iteratively refining.
+TokenSkip \citep{TokenSkipControllable_XLL+25} omits less important tokens detected by LLMLingua-2 \citep{LLMLingua2Data_PWJ+24}.
+However, their efficiency is often too low for online settings due to complex generation and filtering processes, which incur more than double the generation cost compared to naive sampling.